$ cd fundamentals-of-devops

 If you are running multiple apps, you may need to give them a way to communicate with each other, including a way to find out how to connect to other apps (service discovery), and ways to control and monitor that communication, including authentication, authorization, encryption, error handling, observability, and so on (service mesh).

 Over the years, there have been dozens of different approaches to solving each of these problems.
 In the pre-cloud era, since every on-prem deployment was different, most companies wrote their own bespoke solutions, typically consisting of gluing together various scripts and tools to solve each problem.
-Nowadays, the industry is starting to standardize around four broad types of solutions:
+Nowadays, the industry is starting to standardize around four broad types of solutions: server orchestration, VM orchestration, container orchestration, and serverless orchestration.
+The following sections will dive into each of these, starting with server orchestration.

 The original approach used in the pre-cloud era, and one that, for better or worse, is still fairly common today, is to do the following: